Get started with HTML and the DOM

 Back in the editor tab, add a list of your accomplishments:

 Again, go back to the live tab to make sure that the new content is displaying correctly.

 Experiment with content changes in Microsoft Edge DevTools

 Learn the difference between HTML and the DOM

-Before you start editing your content from Microsoft Edge DevTools, it's helpful to understand the difference between HTML and the DOM.
+Before you start editing your content from Microsoft Edge DevTools, you should understand the difference between HTML and the DOM.
 The best way to learn is by example:

 Navigate to the live tab.
 At the bottom of your page, the text